rrazcueta/moonveil/docs/players/01-rolling.md

 ## Pocket Rolls

 Some effects force a change to Pocket.
+Seekers can mark Dexterity to reroll these rolls.

 - **Pocket Roll**: set your Pocket to d6.
 - **Pocket Up**: roll d6 and compare to your Pocket.
 Take the bigger value.